What is an H-1B visa?

 The employer will be liable for the reasonable costs of the worker’s return transportation if the employer terminates the worker before the end of the worker’s authorized stay.
 The employer is not responsible for the costs of the worker’s return transportation if the worker voluntarily resigned the position.

 - The worker’s spouse and unmarried children under 21 years of age may seek admission in the H-4 nonimmigrant classification.
-Family members in the H-4 nonimmigrant classification may not engage in employment in the United States.
+Family members in the H-4 nonimmigrant classification may not engage in employment in the United States, with the exception of spouses when the H-1B holder has completed part of the permanent residence process.

 Preparing an H-1B Petition